fhur/fhur.github.io/_posts/2016-04-1-implementing-immutable-union-find-with-clojure.markdown

 The union find (UF) datastructure exposes two operations `union` and `find`.
 It is used most notably in Kruskal's Minimum Spanning Tree Algorithm.
 A UF is composed of a collection of sets; given an element you can quickly determine to which set the element belongs to (`find`) and given two sets, you can merge them (`union`).
-UF also typically exposes a `makeset` operation which given an element returns a singleton set with that element in it.
+UF also typically exposes a `makeset` operation which, given an element, returns a singleton set with that element in it.

 To get a bit of intuition behind UF consider that you have a set of gangsters and a map indicating where